RosarioDavi/travel-square/journals/Rosario_Davi.md

+11/29/2022
+This morning I woke up to a message from Lena, she figured out why there was no formating.
+I forgot to add the bootstraps.
+She added it for me, once I pulled and merged the front page had some color and formating.
+Through out the day I worked on the front end stuff.
+I was able to add a placeholder card with two buttons "create a review" and View all Reviews.
+These buttons do not have any functionality yet.
+I began trying to work on the create review js file, after I wrote some code I realized that Class based function will not work and I need to go back and watch the video on hooks and refactor some code.

+11/28/2022
+Today we were able to complete the backend for Venues.py.
+All routers and queries are working.
+Muhammad and I sketched out what the explore front end will look like.
+I began to review CarCar and start to copy soem react into our new project.
+I was only able to get a white page with the world Travel2 on it, no formating was coming out and I was unsure why.

 11/23/2022
 Today I worked on creating "get_city_state".
 I was able to code out the function, however had a question to ask the group but with the social hack hour I ran out of time.
 I plan to continue my work after the thanksginving break.
 Hoping to feel refreshed and ready to power through the next, last, few weeks.